 Check out some amazing (often free) resources for students and parents!
-These are not affiliate links and I do not get any benefits from posting, but I want to pass along some useful places that I've come cross :)
+These are not affiliate links and I do not get any benefits from posting, but I want to pass along some useful places that I've come cross :) Please vet for yourself.

 Last updated August 2020

 Mochi Tech-free coding!
 "Mochi teaches children the basics of computer programming in a playful, hands-on way as they explore the universe and learn colors, numbers, letters, basic words and more!
 Montessori approved, LEGO Compatible." https://learnwithmochi.com/

 Build Your Own Monument "Looking for fun ways to pass the time at home?
 The Archaeological Institute of America challenges you to build your own monument!"
 Stonehenge, Chichen Itza, the Colosseum, and more. www.archaeological.org/build-your-own/

 Building Beats Building Beats provides DJ and music programs that teach entrepreneurial, leadership, and life skills to under-served youth.
 The link below offers free online music tools for those who want to explore making music. buildingbeats.org/toolbox

 Audible As of April 2020, Audible is providing more than 300 free stories!
 There’s no membership (Audible, Amazon, or otherwise) to sign up for, no fees, and no limits on the amount of books you can stream.
 To access the library, use this link, and you’ll be taken to the Audible Stories home page.

 Believer Magazine On Fridays, Black Mountain Institute (BMI) and Believer Magazine partners with artists to offer free art workshops via Zoom for all ages.
 Check out one of the episodes here called "Draw a Cartoon You with Leslie Stein." https://www.youtube.com/watch?v=3t9HxKEWeuU